clif-os/bdCard/README.md

 TODO:
-- decimals are failing in range inputs
-- add unit formatter to popups
+- add filter and visualization icons to the popup